neemzy/patchwork/README.md

 ##### `TogglableModel`

-This trait adds an `active` boolean field to your models, togglable via the `toggle` method and valorized upon insertion according to the `getDefaultState` method, which initially yields `false` but can be overridden in your model class :
+This trait adds an `active` boolean field to your models, togglable via the `toggle` method and valorized upon insertion according to the `getDefaultState` method, which initially yields `false` but can be overridden in your model class:

 ```php
 // The Pizza model has a getDefaultState method which returns true